gitlabhq/gitlabhq/doc/gitlab-geo/updating_the_geo_nodes.md

 # Upgrade to 9.0.x

-> **IMPORTANT**: 9.0 requires manual steps in the secondary node, because we are upgrading PostgreSQL to 9.6 on the primary and Postgres doesn't support upgrading secondary nodes while keeping the Streaming Replication working.
+> **IMPORTANT**: 9.0 requires manual steps in the secondary nodes, because we are upgrading PostgreSQL to 9.6 on the primary and Postgres doesn't support upgrading secondary nodes while keeping the Streaming Replication working.

-Before starting the upgrade to 9.0 on both **primary** and **secondary** nodes, stop all service in the secondary node: `gitlab-ctl stop` and make a backup of the `recovery.conf` located at: `/var/opt/gitlab/postgresql/data/recovery.conf`
+Before starting the upgrade to 9.0 on both **primary** and **secondary** nodes, stop all service in each secondary nodes: `gitlab-ctl stop` and make a backup of the `recovery.conf` located at: `/var/opt/gitlab/postgresql/data/recovery.conf`

 Follow regular upgrade instruction for 9.0 on the primary node.

 At the end of the upgrade procedures your primary node will be running with PostgreSQL on 9.6.x branch.
-To prevent a desynchronization of the repository replication, stop all services but the `postgresql` as we will use it to re-initialize the secondary node's database:
+To prevent a desynchronization of the repository replication, follow these steps to stop all services but the `postgresql` as we will use it to re-initialize the secondary node's database:

 **Run in the primary node:**